Last Updated: August 09, 2021

-- Biotechnology has a role to play in every sector of scientific research making it inevitable that in the future the number of jobs on offer will be very high.
+Biotechnology has a significant role in every sector of scientific research, making it inevitable that the number of jobs on offer will be very high in the future.
 Hence it is also a very popular course.

-- Considered widely as the new IT, the industry is estimated to grow at a very high compounded annual rate for the next few decades.
-This makes today the best time to enter the sector since it is still in its early stages i.e. the industry as a whole (along with opportunities for growth and advancements) has not consolidated.
+Considered widely as the new IT, the industry is estimated to grow at a very high compounded annual rate for the next few decades.

+According to different predominant sectors and research areas, biotechnology has been categorized into several parts based on colors, such as red biotechnology, green biotechnology, blue biotechnology, white biotechnology, yellow biotechnology, grey biotechnology, gold biotechnology, and violet biotechnology.
 There are various job opportunities available with many different companies in various industries upon graduation.
-While some jobs do require a graduate level degree (because of their need for qualified personnel who are experts in their field), most jobs can be joined after an undergraduate degree (a training period will be present before starting the job).
+While some jobs do require a graduate-level degree (because of their need for qualified personnel who are experts in their field), most jobs can be joined after an undergraduate degree (a training period will be present before starting the job).
 The many different areas of possible work are:

 - 1. MEDICAL AND HEALTH SCIENCES:

 - Biotechnology plays a key role in this field dedicated to improving the quality of life of humans around the globe.

 - Work is concentrated on bettering diagnostic methodologies and discovery of novel, innovative medical therapies, development of antibiotics, antibodies, and vaccines, for the mitigation of various diseases as well as their cure.

 - Pharmaceutical formulations are developed to meet the emerging needs for improved health care.

 - Since many diseases and medical conditions are present that have no cure, this field is an evergreen field with no recession.